- Do you want your hard work to make a direct impact on disenfranchised young people's educational journey?

 Bring your creativity and passion for reuniting young people with educational opportunities to this rewarding career path - Apply Now!

-- Experience in working with young people with high and complex needs, providing a range of flexible programs and activities to support educational and wellbeing outcomes, and networking with their families and community
+- A cover letter outlining your experience in working with young people with high and complex needs, programs and activities used to support educational and wellbeing outcomes, and strategies to improve engagement of young people.